Olster1/minecraft_clone/README.md

 - [x] Health, Stamina & Item Hotbar
 - [x] Coal & Ore generation & better world generation
 - [x] Load 3d models & skeletal animations from gltf file
-- [ ] Load 3d models & animations in minecraft format form BlockBench (models don't use skeltal animation but multiple meshes per model and each mesh is animated separately).
-Combine all the meshes into one mesh, but give each mesh a index ID for the mesh they came from.
-Then we still make a 'skinning matrix' and the mesh is used to look up where it came from.
-Same as Bone Ids into the skinning matrix.
+- [x] Load 3d models & animations in minecraft format from BlockBench
+- [ ] Grass animated with Perlin Noise
+- [ ] Environmental Sounds (walking on different materials like stone and grass.
+Point sounds)
 - [ ] Cows, Sheep & Zombie Mobs
 - [ ] Snow and cliffs (learn more about simplex noise & SIMD library implementation of it)
 - [ ] Attacking mobs
 - [ ] Cave generation
 - [ ] Day & Night cycle
 - [ ] Greedy meshing
-- [ ] Shadow Mapping
+- [ ] Shadow Mapping (Cascading Shadow Maps)
+- [ ] PBR shading & materials
 - [ ] Point & Directional lights
 - [ ] Server side application to run on a Rasberry Pi 4 that accepts TCP (block transactions) & UDP (entity positions) packets using Berkely Sockets API (learn about writing a server and running it, and learn about cyber security concepts in practice)
 - [ ] Release game on steam as professional as possible - just exe & asset bundle